KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 [See `sceneAperture` parameter](#parameters)

 3: Before outputing the calculated pixel value, ie the light reaching the viewer from a point in the scene, the opto-optical transfer function shall be applied followed by the opto-electrical transfer function.
-This is the process that will adjust for gamma and adapt the 0 - 10000 range value into a nonlinear display value.
+This is the process that will adjust for gamma and adapt the 0 - 10000 range value into a nonlinear display value (in the range 0.0 - 1.0)

 [See OOTF](#ootf)
 [See OETF](#oetf)

+### glTF asset considerations

+The extension affects the entire glTF asset, ie all scenes, geometry, images and textures, included in a file that is using this extension.
+This means that the current rendered scene shall be processed using this extension.
+If the glTF asset contains multiple scenes, each one when rendered, shall be processed using this extension.

+If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for displaymapping.

 ### Motivation